Republic of China calendar

-The Republic of China calendar, often shortened to the ROC calendar or the Minguo calendar, is a calendar used in Taiwan, Penghu, Kinmen, and Matsu.
-The calendar uses 1912, the year of the establishment of the Republic of China (ROC) in Nanjing, as the first year.
+The Republic of China calendar, often shortened to the ROC calendar or the Minguo calendar, is a calendar used in the Republic of China (ROC).
+The calendar uses 1912, the year of the establishment of the ROC in Nanjing, as year 1, making in the Gregorian calendar in the Republic of China calendar.

-The ROC calendar follows the tradition of using the sovereign's era name and year of reign, as did previous dynasties of China.
+The ROC calendar is similar to the tradition of using the sovereign's era name and year of reign during the previous dynasties of China.
 Months and days are numbered according to the Gregorian calendar.
-The ROC calendar has been in wide use in the ROC since 1912, including in early official documents.
+The ROC calendar has been commonly used in the ROC since 1912, including in early official documents.

-The ROC calendar is the official calendar used in Taiwan since 1945, and also adopted by Overseas Chinese and Taiwanese communities.
+The ROC calendar has been the official calendar used in Taiwan since 1945, and also adopted by overseas Chinese and Taiwanese communities.
 Chorographies and historical research published in mainland China covering the period between 1912 and 1949 also use the ROC calendar.

+History

+Before the Republic of China, the Chinese dating system had used the monarch's era name and year of reign.
+In the 1900s, republican newspapers started using the birth of the semi-legendary Yellow Emperor in the third millennium BC as the bases for the dating system.
+However, disagreements over his birth date resulted in inconsistent dating in the publications.

+On 1 January 1912, Sun Yat-sen was elected the provisional president of the Republic of China.
+He decreed that a solar calendar would be adopted with its epoch at the 13th day of 11th lunar month of the 4609th year of the Yellow Emperor, corresponding to 1 January 1912.